lambda-feedback/user-documentation/docs/student/MEQ.md

 - Responses are saved when 'SUBMIT' is pressed, with confirmation provided.
 - Multiple responses are possible.
 Responses are initialised by the last saved submission, and can then be edited and re-submitted with the 'SUBMIT' button.
-- Only the last response is used when collecting data.
+- Only the last response is used when displaying data to teachers.
-- All responses are confidential to all users of the platform, i.e. the author of the response is never associated with the response.
+- All responses are confidential to all users of the platform, i.e. the author of the response is never associated with the response when it is displayed to teachers.
 - No responses are visible to teachers while an MEQ is open.